-Local Safety Initiative
+Local Safety Assistance Options

 Road safety audits (RSAs) have become a proven countermeasure for improving safety on roadways.
 The RSA process is a formal, independent safety evaluation of an existing roadway by an experienced and multidisciplinary team of specialists.
 The team looks for existing and potential safety hazards that may affect any type of road users and identifies possible countermeasures to address those safety issues.
 Our team will perform this process on behalf of our local partners and work with them to implement recommended countermeasures.